fuzzylogicxx/fuzzylogic/posts/nice-september-24.md

 [Movida](https://www.movida.today/en/), a little drinks and tapas bar on Quai des Etats-Unis with roof seating overlooking the bay.
 Serves good cocktails including fiery margarita.

 [Maison Margaux](https://www.maisonmargaux.fr/) at Place Magenta for sea bass and rosé wine.

+Maybe our best meal in Nice was at Le Bistrot on Rue St Honoré, part of [Hotel du Couvent](https://www.hotelducouvent.com/) and discovered by Clair.
+We enjoyed a set meal of Oeufs Mimosa, Vitello Tonnato, Capellini a la sauge, Bavette a l’echalote and Clafoutis mirabelle.
+Everything about this place was interesting and stylish – building, decor, music, staff, food and drink.

 ### Areas